ScryEngineering/scrygroup.com/content/tutorial-pages/2018-04-22/Python-self-references.md

     - trivia
 contentType: "tutorial"
 ---
-This is a bit of python trivia but python containers can store items that are self references.
+This is a bit of Python trivia but Python containers can store items that are self references.

 <!-- end excerpt -->